Why can’t dogs eat chocolate?

 In more severe cases, symptoms of poisoning can last for up to seventy-two hours, so it’s important to always monitor what your dog eats and what they have access to as most dogs will eat just about anything.

-What should I do if my dog eats chocolate?
+What to do if your dog eats chocolate?

 Take them to the vet.
 If you believe your dog may have consumed chocolate and is potentially suffering from theobromine poisoning, the usual treatment is to induce vomiting within the first two hours of ingestion and so time is of the essence.